The Best Defense is a Great Offense

 Some offense-focused behaviors you can take:

-• Do not open links within emails to protect yourself against ‘phishing’ attacks.
-Phishing attacks are links in emails designed to get you to open harmful web sites or download harmful attachments.
-Make use of encrypted password savers (such as 1password.com) and web browsers bookmarks for commonly accessed web sites.
+Make use of encrypted password savers (such as bitwarden.com) and web browsers bookmarks for commonly accessed web sites.
 This makes it easy and efficient to use online resources without ever having to open links from email messages that may be fake and/or harmful.

-• Do not access especially sensitive information from public WiFi’s.
+Do not access especially sensitive information from public WiFi’s.
 Public WiFi’s, such as a coffee shop or an airport, are inherently dangerous for accessing sensitive data on web sites such as your bank and your credit cards.
-Instead, enable your mobile phone’s hotspot feature and use that as your private connection.
-When things can wait, wait until you are home or at another location with a secure internet connection before accessing such sensitive data.

-• Do not use common passwords or passwords with common names and numbers that define you or family members.
-Many hacking attempts use your personal information within hacking programs to determine your password.
-Instead, use a secure password system, such as 1password.com, to encrypt and automatically generated strong passwords for you that you do not have to remember.
+Instead, use a secure password system, such as bitwarden.com, to encrypt and automatically generate strong passwords for you that you do not have to remember.
 Services like this include integration with your web browsers, desktop, and mobile devices.
-They only require you to remember one strong password to access the others.
-Some services integrate with your fingerprint and retina security features of your device.

 These are just a few examples of many behavioral actions that can allow you to use offense against cyber-attacks and make you a technology martial artist.